OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Use a separate set of attributes for the 'weft' thread specular response.</p>
+        <p class="scene-class-attr-comment">Use a separate set of attributes for the 'weft' thread specular response.</p>

     </p>